Schwinger particle production: Rapid switch off of the external field versus dynamical assistance: Results. Enhancement mechanisms

 In the case of $T=0$, the field profile turns to a $\cos^2$ pulse, whose shape looks similar to that of the Sauter pulse.
 In this case, we also employ PT and reproduce the exact result in the region $|eE|\tau \ll m$, i.e., the dash-dotted line in Fig.~\ref{fig:switch_off} coincides with the solid light-blue one for small~$\tau$.
 (We note that the PT approach is much less accurate here than in the context of the DASE because the amplitude $E$ of the rectangular pulse is ten times larger than $\varepsilon$ in Fig.~\ref{fig:dase}.)
 If the pulse duration $\tau$ becomes extremely small, $m\tau \ll 1$, the PT result exhibits a linear behavior (see Appendix~\ref{sec:app_cos2}),

 The $\tau$ dependences for nonzero $T$ in Fig.~\ref{fig:switch_off} have obviously nonzero values at $\tau = 0$ and cannot be described by means of PT since the parameter $|eE|T/m$ is not small.

-The LCFA does not incorporate the dynamical enhancement due to the fast switch on/off.
+The LCFA does not incorporate the dynamical enhancement due to the fast switch on and off.
 From this it immediately follows that the field parameters must obey $|eE|^{3/2}\tau \lesssim m^2$ for the fast-switching effects to manifest themselves.
 Nevertheless, the inequality $|eE|^{3/2}\tau \lesssim m^2$ can be used only as a {\it necessary} condition for the pair-production enhancement.
 In order to identify a sufficient condition, we also employed the worldline instanton technique (see Appendix~\ref{sec:app_wli}).
 It turns out that the onset of the enhancement corresponds to $\gamma = m/|eE\tau| \sim 1$ similarly to the DASE condition $\gamma_\text{c} \sim 1$.
-This universal criterion not only reveals how the two enhancement mechanism are similar to each other, but also allows us to assess the experimental feasibility of the fast-switch-off scenarios.
+This universal criterion not only reveals how the two enhancement mechanisms are similar to each other, but also allows us to assess the experimental feasibility of the fast-switch-off scenarios.
 These two aspects represent the main findings of our paper.
-We also note that the criterion $\gamma \gtrsim 1$ is stronger than $|eE|^{3/2}\tau \lesssim m^2$ as it should be (as in the case of the DASE, the LCFA is not able to capture the fast-switch-off enhancement).
+Although in Figs.~\ref{fig:dase} and \ref{fig:switch_off} we discussed only examples for two specific choices of the field parameters, the criterion $\gamma \sim 1$ ($\gamma_\text{c} \sim 1$) represents now a general quantitative measure for the {\it onset} of the two enhancement mechanisms, which will be used in what follows.
+We also note that the condition $\gamma \gtrsim 1$ is stronger than $|eE|^{3/2}\tau \lesssim m^2$ as it should be (as in the case of the DASE, the LCFA is not able to capture the fast-switch-off enhancement).